What can be done to reduce the risk of developing more skin cancer if they have already had basal or squamous cell skin cancer?

 ABOUT TOPICAL CHEMOTHERAPY

-When skin cancer is caught in the early stages, you’ll typically have more treatment options.
-One treatment for non-melanoma cancer in the upper layers of the skin is topical chemotherapy.
-A medicated cream that can be applied at home, topical chemotherapy treatments may be recommended by skin cancer specialist Dr. Aradhna Saxena if you have been diagnosed with actinic keratosis (precancerous skin lesion), basal cell carcinoma (BCC), or squamous cell carcinoma (SCC).
-To learn more about topical chemotherapy and other skin cancer treatments at the Dermatology and Skin Cancer Institute, contact one of our offices in Fort Washington or Lansdale, PA.
+While surgical treatment is considered the gold standard for skin cancer treatment, some patients are interested in non-surgical treatments.
+One treatment for non-melanoma skin cancer in its early stages is topical chemotherapy.
+A medicated cream that can be applied at home, topical chemotherapy treatments may be recommended by skin cancer specialist Dr. Aradhna Saxena and Dr. David Kasper if you have been diagnosed with actinic keratosis (precancerous skin lesion), basal cell carcinoma (BCC), or squamous cell carcinoma (SCC).
+To learn more about topical chemotherapy and other skin cancer treatments at the Dermatology and Skin Cancer Institute, contact one of our offices in Blue Bell, Chestnut Hill, Fort Washington, or Lansdale, PA.

 Topical chemotherapy is a nonsurgical treatment that effectively destroys precancerous and cancerous cells in the top layer of the skin.
 You may be a candidate for topical chemotherapy if you are diagnosed with actinic keratosis, basal cell carcinoma, or squamous cell carcinoma.
 Topical chemotherapy allows patients to avoid scars from surgery.
 It is also a restricted exposure to chemotherapy, so the treatment does not cause side effects in the whole body.
 Topical chemotherapy is not recommended if you have a more aggressive form of skin cancer or if the cancer has spread beyond the upper skin layers.

 You will be able to apply your topical chemotherapy treatment on your own in the privacy of your home.
 The cream is typically applied once or twice a day for several weeks.
 You should expect the treatment area to appear raw, and you may feel some discomfort, as the medicine destroys cancerous and precancerous cells on the skin.
-You will have to return periodically to our office for follow-up appointments with Dr. Saxena.
-She will assess the progress of your treatment, look for any signs of concern or reactions, and adjust your treatment as needed.
-During these follow-up visits, Dr. Saxena will also be better able to estimate the remaining length of your treatment.
+You will have to return periodically to our office for follow-up appointments with our general dermatology providers to assess the progress of your treatment, look for any signs of concern or reactions, and adjust your treatment as needed.
+During these follow-up visits, our providers will also be better able to estimate the remaining length of your treatment.